 They provide a substantial amount of eggs.
-In fact, they start younger than typical egg-laying breeds.
-Lohmann browns start during their 14th week and so on.
+They start younger than typical egg-laying breeds.
+Lohmann Browns start during their 14th week and so on.
 They can lay up to 300 eggs per year.

 These birds are excellent layers that can be a perfect addition to your flock, especially if you are looking for a good egg layer.
 Not only that, these chickens are very easy to handle, so it is also recommended for newbies in the field.

 |Adult Weight – Hen||7-8 pounds|

 Buff Brahmas are one of the giant breeds in the industry.
 Having the word ‘buff’ in their name is a giveaway of how they are supposed to look.
 Their size can only be rivaled by Jersey Giants.
 These birds are labeled as the king of chickens!
 The color of their feathers is very attractive and well-formed and patterned.
 This makes them very eye-catching as they walk among your flock.